Guillemsc/GTweensGodot/README.md

 - **Safety**: When a node that's being tweened becomes invalid or gets destroyed, the tween is automatically destroyed, so you don't have to worry about object lifetime.

 ## 📦 Installation

+### From NuGet:
+1. Install the [GTweensGodot NuGet package](https://www.nuget.org/packages/GTweensGodot/) in your godot project.
+2. Create the node that's going to update all the tweens.
+Copy and paste the code from here:
+    ```csharp
+    public partial class GTweensGodotUpdater : Node
+    {
+        public override void _Process(double delta)
+        {
+            GodotGTweensContextNode.Context.Tick((float)delta);
+        }
+    }
+    ```
+3. On the Godot editor, go to `Project/Project Settings/Autoload`, and select the `GTweensGodotUpdater.cs` we just created, to be autoloaded.

+### From releases:
 1. [Download the latest GTweensGodot.zip release](https://github.com/Guillemsc/GTweensGodot/releases/latest).
 2. Unpack the `GTweensGodot.zip` folder into the Godot's project root folder.
 3. On the Godot editor, go to `Project/Project Settings/Autoload`, and select `GTweensGodot/Godot/Source/Contexts/GodotGTweensContextNode.cs` to be autoloaded.